 Once you've established your lists, you need a system to put them to use and stay on top of your daily activities.
 Keeping your pipeline full means using time and resources efficiently.

 Thankfully, Apto provides that system.
-You can schedule meetings and follow-up tasks, as well as use the Apto Console—a robust interface that gives you direct access to your call lists and important sales intelligence.
+You can schedule meetings and follow-up tasks, as well as use the Apto Console, which gives you direct access to your call lists and important sales intelligence.
 With the Console, you can quickly pull up call lists and see contextual data that will help you make immediate and lasting connections with your prospects.

 Setup the Console